Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis

 \subsubsection{Synthetic Datasets}

-Two versions of the \textit{Berlin SPARQL Benchmark} (BSBM) \cite{DBLP:journals/ijswis/BizerS09} were used.
-Originally developed for ``comparing the SPAQRL query performance of native RDF stores with that of SPARQL-to-SQL rewriters''~\cite{DBLP:journals/ijswis/BizerS09}, the benchmark consists of a data generator, used here, and a test driver.
-The data generator produces RDF datasets which consist of products, vendors, offers, and reviews, simulating an e-commerce use case.
-Datasets of arbitrary sizes can be generated by specifying the number of products represented.

-BSBM100M was generated with $284,826$ products and consists of about $17.77$~million vertices and $89.54$~million edges.
-Compared to the other smaller datasets, it contains the fewest edge labels: on average~$39$.
-It has the largest maximum in-degree and smallest maximum out-degree of our datasets.
-BSBM1B was generated with $2,850,000$ products consists of about $172$~million vertices and $941$~million edges. $6,153$ different label sets and $39$ different edge labels are observed in this dataset. \extended{Other synthetic benchmark datasets such as LUBM\footnote{\url{http://swat.cse.lehigh.edu/projects/lubm/}} and SP$^2$Bench\footnote{\url{http://dbis.informatik.uni-freiburg.de/index.php?project=SP2B}} could be used in further experiments.}
+} For synthetic datasets, two versions of the Berlin SPARQL Benchmark (BSBM) \cite{DBLP:journals/ijswis/BizerS09} were used. \extended{Originally developed for ``comparing the SPAQRL query performance of native RDF stores with that of SPARQL-to-SQL rewriters''~\cite{DBLP:journals/ijswis/BizerS09}, the benchmark consists of a data generator, used here, and a test driver.} The BSBM data generator produces RDF datasets \shortorextended{that simulate}{which consist of products, vendors, offers, and reviews, simulating} an e-commerce use case. \extended{Datasets of arbitrary sizes can be generated by specifying the numberof products represented.} \textit{BSBM100M} was generated with $284,826$ products and has about $17.77$~million vertices and $89.54$~million edges. \extended{ It has the fewest edge labels of the smaller datasets: on average~$39$. } \textit{BSBM1B} was generated with $2,850,000$ products and has about $172$~million vertices and $941$~million edges. \extended{ It has $6,153$ different label sets and $39$ different edge labels.
+Other synthetic benchmark datasets such as LUBM\footnote{\url{http://swat.cse.lehigh.edu/projects/lubm/}} and SP$^2$Bench\footnote{\url{http://dbis.informatik.uni-freiburg.de/index.php?project=SP2B}} could be used in further experiments.}

-We note that, in the real-world datasets, average total degree is average in-degree plus average out-degree, to the precision quoted.
-This is expected, because every edge adds one to the total degree of each of its endpoints.
-This is not the case for the two versions of the synthetic BSBM dataset.
-This dataset contains relatively many self-loops and, by convention, a self-loop adds $1$ to a vertex's total degree, while also adding $1$ to its in- and out-degrees.